 All volatility and liquidity variables exhibit pronounced intraday trading patterns.
 To capture the seasonality and to account for an "abnormality" measure, we define our abnormality as the ratio of the bucket measure divided by the averaged same quantity over the estimation period for all the same minutes of the day.

-Where d refers now to the number of minute buckets in our model estimation period.

 3.2 Normal return model

 A substantial feature of an event study is the choice of the appropriate normal return model.